Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Proposed Methodology

 After $N$ Residual Reduction Modules, we end up with a tensor with shape $K/2^N\times F$.
 We flatten it into a single vector, and we apply a Dropout layer to avoid overfitting and help generalization.
 Finally, an FC layer with linear activation computes an estimate of the compensation value $\Delta d$.
-With the exception of this final layer and the second FC layer in the SE blocks, we always apply a ReLU non-linearity to all the layers.
+Except for this final layer and the second FC layer in the SE blocks, we always apply a ReLU non-linearity to all the layers.
+All the convolutional layers are also zero-padded so that the temporal dimension is reduced by the stridden convolutions of the reduction block, only.
 An overview of the overall network architecture is presented in Fig. \ref{fig:architecture}.